 Day of Prayer and Week of Awareness for Persecuted Christians

-The U.S. Catholic bishops have designated Sunday, Nov.
-26, as A Day of Prayer for Persecuted Christians that initiates “Solidarity in Suffering,” a Week of Awareness and Education.
+Sunday, Nov.
+26, is a Day of Prayer for Persecuted Christians and the first day of “Solidarity in Suffering,” a Week of Awareness and Education.
 USCCB is collaborating with the Knights of Columbus, Catholic Relief Services, CNEWA and Aid to the Church in Need on this observance.
-Visit this webpage for resources such as homily notes, intercessions, a prayer card, backgrounders, logos, recommended aid agencies, and more.
-On social media, use #SolidarityInSuffering.
+Visit this webpage for resources and on social media, use #SolidarityInSuffering.